-The House just passed a bill that slashes $350 billion in higher education programs.
+Last month, the House passed a bill that slashes $380 billion in higher education programs.
+The reconciliation process is still underway — and Congress is still weighing massive cuts to financial aid.
 Tell your Senator to reject this attack.
-Join the #GotPell fight for today's students.
+Join the #GotPell fight.

 Got Pell Grants, student loans, even Medicaid?
 If you're a student or borrower, this concerns YOU.

-Voices are the most powerful tool we have to create change.
-We can stop the Senate from passing this bill.
-Tell your Senator to reject this attack on higher education.
+Make your voice heard before the bill becomes law.
+Many students, graduates, higher education leaders, educators, organizations, and advocates have joined the #GotPell fight.
 The Senate needs to know that cutting student financial aid to support tax cuts for billionaires is not how you want your tax dollars spent.
 Share this letter campus- and community-wide.
 Together, we can flood their inboxes.

 Past Pell recipients can also join the fight.
-Use the hashtags #GotPell or #IGotPell to share your stories about how your life might be different today if you hadn't had access to the Pell Grant and the financial aid you needed.
+Use the hashtags #GotPell or #IGotPell to share your stories about how the Pell Grant changed your life.

 This toolkit is designed for you to share with your network.
 Treat it as your own.
 Download and customize its content to fit the needs of your channels, networks, and audiences.